-The Summer Olympics is a major international sports competition held at once every four years.
-The world’s best athletes come together to compete against one another.
+The Summer Olympics are a major international sports competition held once every four years.
+The world’s best athletes come together to compete against one another in a series of different sports.
 The Summer Olympics include sports like gymnastics, track and field, aquatics, rowing, boxing, archery, and many more.
 Forty-two sports have been part of the Summer Olympics at some point in time.
 The first official Summer Olympic Games were held in 1896.
 Since then, some sports have been lobbying to get into the Olympics because of their historic significance and international appeal.

-Cricket was originally played by English royalty.
-As far back as the 14th century.
-The game made International popularity and now has 2.5 billion fans around the world.
-Although it is not popular in the United States, it is popular in England, Asia, and Australia.
+Cricket was originally played by English royalty as far back as the 14th century.
+The game reached international popularity and now has 2.5 billion fans around the world.
+Although it is not popular in the United States, it is in England, Asia, and Australia.
 Currently, the Marylebone Cricket Club, founded in 1787, maintains the official rules for the sport.
 Cricket was retired from the Summer Olympics in 1900, only four years after the official start of the Summer Games.

 Bowling is an old game that has been popular for thousands of years.
-Ancient Egyptians played a game like bowling.
+Ancient Egyptians played a game like bowling which would be its earliest known ancestor.
 Bowling was also popular in England under Henry VIII’s reign.
 Today, approximately 100 million people play 10 pin bowling.
 Federation Internationale des Quilleurs lobbies for bowling to be a part of the Olympics.
 In 1988, bowling was one of the demonstration sports for the Seoul Games.
 Twenty nations competed, but it got a very small amount of media attention.
 Bowling has not been part of the games since.

-Chess does have the World Chess Olympiad, which has more countries participate in it then the Winter Olympics.
-It was held in Istanbul, Turkey in 2012.
-Around 160 Nations participated in the competition.
+Chess does have the World Chess Olympiad, which has more countries participating in it than the Winter Olympics.
+It was last held in Batumi, Georgia in 2018.
+Around 180 nations participated in the competition.

 Mixed Martial Arts (MMA)

 Mixed Martial Arts is a violent but exciting sport.
 It is popular in the United States, Canada, the United Kingdom, Japan, Thailand, Brazil, and Australia.
-The sport recently formed its own International Federation, which is an important first step to becoming a possible Olympic sport.
+The sport formed its own International Federation in 2012, which is an important first step to becoming a possible Olympic sport.